NHS Funding Act 2020

 Overview

-This bill sets a minimum funding level for the National Health Service (NHS) in England for the financial years ending 31 March 2021 to 31 March 2024.
-The bill ensures the NHS receives a specified amount of funding each year, legally obligating the government to provide these funds.
+This bill, the NHS Funding Act 2020, sets a minimum funding level for the English National Health Service (NHS) for the financial years ending March 2021 to March 2024.
+It ensures sufficient funding is allocated and used appropriately.

 Description

-The Secretary of State for Health and Social Care is responsible for allotting this funding under sections 223B(2) and (3) of the National Health Service Act 2006.
-The bill specifies that these funds should only be used as revenue.
-The Treasury must ensure that estimates presented to the House of Commons are consistent with these amounts.
-The bill applies to England and Wales and expires on 31 March 2024.
+The bill specifies that these funds must be used as revenue, and the Treasury must align its estimates with these amounts.
+The Act extends to England and Wales and expires on 31 March 2024.

 Government Spending